 The Masai Mara in Kenya is arguably the most famous safari destination in Africa, and the annual migration of the wildebeest across its grassy plains is possibly the most famous wildlife spectacle in the world.
 This has been on our list for a long time now, and in a few months, we’re finally going to do it!
 Here’s how we planned our Kenya tour from India (we live in Hyderabad); and even if you’re somewhere else, you’ll still find a few useful tips here.
 Unless you live in Antarctica, maybe.

 Your first step would obviously be to book your safari tour, because everything else revolves around that.
-There are lots of tour operators in India who can take care of that for you, and toehold comes very highly recommended.
+There are lots of tour operators in India who can take care of that for you, and Toehold comes very highly recommended.
 The mostly conduct photography tours, but do regular safaris, too.
 We contacted them and found them very open, knowledgeable and responsive, but ultimately a little beyond our budget.

 Finding the right safari for you

 Our relatives in Uganda—who’ve helped a lot of their friends figure out their safaris—recommended that we use www.safaribookings.com for our Kenya safari bookings, instead of using a tour operator in India.
 This is a great website that helps you find exactly the kind of tour you’re looking for.
 It lets you filter tours by budget, destination, group size and other preferences.
 Once you find the right tour for you, you can then ask for a quote directly from the tour operator.
 You can also ask them to include various add-ons like hotel stays in other places and airport transfers.
 A pretty simple way to book a safari in Kenya.

 Deciding when and where to visit